byewokko/tesseract-font-test/README.md

-# Some code for the course Current Topics in Digital Philology (5LN721)
+# Source code for OCR experiment for the Current Topics in Digital Philology (5LN721) course.